 North Carolina homeowners recognize the importance of protecting their investment.
 In North Carolina, the median household income is $45,906, and homeowners spend around 28% of their income on home ownership.
-With median home values of $153,600, residents of North Carolina have the 28th highest cost of home ownership in the country.
-When you’re making that type of investment, it’s crucial to have the right home insurance policy.
+With median home values of $153,600, North Carolinians have the 28th highest cost of home ownership in the country.
+When you’re making that type of investment, it’s crucial to have the right homeowners insurance policy.

 Whether you recently purchased a home, or simply want to make sure your insurance policy is providing the right protection, let one of our insurance experts help you find the right homeowners policy today.

 How are premiums calculated for homeowners insurance in North Carolina?